 There are few things that’ll make you feel more alive than boarding down the side of an active volcano touching speeds of up to 100kph, but that’s one of the first things we did while in Nicaragua.

 Adrenaline pumping, exhilarating, thrilling, there aren’t enough superlatives to describe how much fun this really is until you give it a go, and for us it was the perfect way to start our two-day hike up a couple of volcanoes and to a crater lake.

-Honestly, Nicaragua backpacking just made me so happy.
+Honestly, backpacking in Nicaragua just made me so happy.
 I just couldn’t stop smiling.

 Once we had finished hiking in Leon, we bounced on over to San Juan del Sur, a place that’s become notorious for its partying.

 One of Brian’s buddies from Vancouver, Karim, owns and runs a bar there called The Loose Moose (you’ll never guess what type of bar it is), so we spent a lot of time knocking back Caesars and hanging out with all the ex-pats.

 I didn’t realise until I was in there, but The Loose Moose does a chili shot challenge with each shot of vodka getting spicier and spicier until it was mind-blowing.
 Not one to turn down a chili challenge anywhere, I just had to give it a go.